UnseenWizzard/unseenwizzard.github.io/_posts/2021-10-17-blog-automation-dev-to-posting.md

       - "_posts/**"
 ```

-Then the Action excutes one job on an ubuntu container, in which it first makes sure the repo is checked out, and then executes our script from above.
+Then the Action executes one job on an Ubuntu container, in which it first makes sure the repo is checked out, and then executes our script from above.

 ```yaml
 jobs: